GivenMaake/AStar_Java/README.txt

 2.1.
 Running the project on Application configuration

 2.1.1.
 Click 'Run' from the menu and navigate to 'Edit Configurations'.
 2.1.2.
-Select 'Application' from the left pane of the run configuration window.
+Select add/+ at the top left corner and click 'Application' from the left pane of the run configuration window.
 2.1.3.
-Under 'Configuration' tab on the right hand side of the window, make sure the 'Main class' is 'AStarAlgorithm_Main'
+Under 'Configuration' tab on the right hand side of the window, Type any name next to 'Name' and  make sure to browse and set the 'Main class' to
+ 'AStarAlgorithm_Main'
 2.1.4.
 Finally click 'run' at the bottom of the window 2.1.5.
 After a successful run, an output file will be created under project explorer pane, in a project's root folder